jenbensen17/test-run-app/README.md

 yarn dev
 # or
 pnpm dev
-# or
-bun dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Development

+The application is built with:
+- Next.js 14 with App Router
+- TypeScript for type safety
+- Tailwind CSS for styling
+- ESLint for code quality

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+You can start editing the pages by modifying files in the `src/app` directory.
+The pages auto-update as you edit the files.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a custom font family.

 ## Learn More